What should your next fitness goal be? Take the quiz.

 Get Moving

-Something as short as a 5- to 15-minute walk (bonus points if you take it outside!) can aid in digestion, get blood flowing, and support a steady blood sugar, research suggests.
+Something as short as a 5- to 15-minute walk can aid in digestion, get blood flowing, and support a steady blood sugar, research suggests.
+The Peloton App has thousands of workouts starting at just five minutes long to help you move in whatever time you have.

 Stay Hydrated

-Studies hint that dehydration can contribute to fatigue.
-Try to drink water throughout the day (including before, during, and after each meal) to aid in digestion and maintain even-keeled energy levels.
+Studies suggest that dehydration can contribute to fatigue—plus, staying hydrated is essential for your overall health too.
+Do your best to drink water throughout the day (including before, during, and after each meal) to aid in digestion and maintain even-keeled energy levels.

-But how much water is enough?
+As for how much water is enough?
 There’s no one correct answer, and it varies for each individual, but a rule of thumb to get you started is to divide your body weight in pounds by two, then shoot for that many ounces of H2O each day.
-Meanwhile, the U.S. National Academies of Sciences, Engineering, and Medicine recommends a total of about 91 ounces for women and 125 ounces for men.
+Looking for more exact guidance?
+The US National Academies of Sciences, Engineering, and Medicine recommends a total of about 91 ounces for women and 125 ounces for men a day.

 Prioritize Sleep

-If you find that you struggle to rack up 7 or more hours of solid Zzzs, it’s time to brush up on your “sleep hygiene.”
+If you find that you struggle to get 7 or more hours of solid Zzzs, it may be time to brush up on your sleep hygiene.
 In other words, set up a snooze-friendly bedroom environment and try to carve out enough time from your schedule for enough uninterrupted sleep.
-The Centers for Disease Control and Prevention (CDC) advocates simple steps such as:
+The Centers for Disease Control and Prevention (CDC) recommends simple steps for better sleep, such as:

 • Maintaining a consistent bedtime and wake time